ammein/custom-code-editor/README.md

 }
 ```

-You must be thinking , why `fontSize` and `editorHeight` is available for editor options ?
-While we can do it in :
+You must be thinking , why are `fontSize` and `editorHeight` available for editor options ?
+While we could do it at the `options` level:

 ```javascript
 ace : {